-The Beach Suitability Grade of Very Good indicates microbial water quality is considered suitable for swimming almost all of the time, with few potential sources of significant faecal contamination.
+The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but may be susceptible to pollution after rain, with several potential sources of faecal contamination.

-Enterococci levels generally increased with increasing rainfall, often exceeding the safe swimming limit after 10 mm or more of rain.
+Enterococci levels generally increased with increasing rainfall, occasionally exceeding the safe swimming limit after light rain and regularly after 10 mm or more.

-Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grade status Ocean beach Sep 2018 to Apr 2020 99% 100 Stable
+Site type Assessment period Dry weather samples suitable for swimming Water samples Beach grade status Ocean beach Sep 2019 to Apr 2021 95% 100 Declined